Subject Knowledge Enhancement: how to get ahead and impress before starting teacher training

 SKE courses vary in length from eight weeks up to a 28 week course.
 Starting a course earlier means you can enrol on the programme length that is most appropriate for your needs, allowing you to develop your knowledge in a steady manner when there are no other demands on your time as far as teaching is concerned.
 The later you start a course, the more likely it is that you will have to overlap it with your teacher training, which can be quite demanding.

 SKE bursary and funding

-If you’re training to teach a shortage subject such as Biology, Chemistry, Computing, French, Geography, German, Maths, Physics or Spanish you could be eligible for course funding of up to £5,600 to cover the cost of your Subject Knowledge Enhancement course and you could gain an additional teacher training bursary of up to £5,600 (depending on course length and availabilty of supplementary funding).
+If you’re training to teach a shortage subject such as Biology, Chemistry, Computing, English, French, Geography, German, Maths, Physics or Spanish you could be eligible for course funding of up to £5,600 to cover the cost of your Subject Knowledge Enhancement course and you could gain an additional teacher training bursary of up to £5,600 (depending on course length and availabilty of supplementary funding).
 This will help you support yourself during the programme and is available so long as you meet a number of criteria that include having received an offer of a placement on an Initial Teacher Training or School Direct programme (for course funding) and a minimum level of degree qualification (for bursary).
 You can find a full list of criteria here.